kagiak/Data-Engineering/README.md

     - calculates duration_seconds
     - extracts date parts (year, month_number, week_number, day_name)
     - calculates cost per day
     - creates a python table with filter on costs per day (procedure_cost.py)

+I decided to separate the calculation of COST_PER_DAY from the filtering step.
+The calculation happens in **stg_procedures**, ensuring that all downstream models (including the Task 2 analytical queries) have access to the complete dataset.
+The filtering (procedures costing less than 30,000 per day) is implemented in the Python model procedure_cost, as required by Task 1.

 A schema.yml file defines tests such as:
     - not_null